ABOUT DOCTOR OF NURSING PRACTICE

 The Doctor of Nursing Practice (DNP) program is a practice-focused doctoral program that prepares registered nurses with the knowledge and skills needed to transform practice and improve health outcomes through the application of advanced nursing knowledge.

 LR’s program is constructed with working adult learners in mind.
 The majority of the program is constructed in an online but highly interactive environment with several immersions planned to create collegial relationships among both students and faculty.
-The program is constructed as a cohort entrance in the fall of each academic year, which will allow students to complete the requirements for both the FNP and DNP within a 3-year time structure.
-The program will allow students to meet the national accreditation requirement of 1000 clinical hours with the completion of the program.
+(Immersion experiences will occur on the Hickory Campus: two immersions in the first semester, one immersion in the remaining semesters).Lenoir-Rhyne University's DNP program has two track options:

 - Synthesize, integrate and apply nursing science with knowledge from the arts and sciences into clinical expertise to deliver advanced nursing and healthcare services to diverse populations;